 Nashville, IN 47448

-Families and individuals needing utility assistance should bring identification, proof of income, current bill and notice of disconnection together with identification.
+Families and individuals needing utility assistance should call for an appointment every Wednesday.
+On the day of the appointment bring your identification, proof of income, current bill and notice of disconnection.